 Before we even left our table to try the buffet, our drinks order was taken, and I knew I was going to try the jungle juice, a mix of orange juice, passion fruit juice and guava juice.
 It was so refreshing and even better, our server was topping up my glass so often my glass was never half empty.

 We found the characters at Tusker House came around very well spaced out giving us time to enjoy our food and surroundings.
-They didn’t spend an awful lot of time with us, but each one interacted well and stayed for photos and signing the autograph book.
+They didn’t spend an awful lot of time with us, however the character interaction was good and each one stayed for photos and signing the autograph book.